 How to get the best standing desk posture

-With just a few simple changes, you can go from not understanding why a day using your standing desk leaves you feeling sore and fatigued to being able to work comfortably all day.
-Here’s what to do to improve your standing posture:
+With just a few simple changes, you can go from feeling pain and fatigue to being able to work happily and productively all day long.
+Here’s what you can do to improve your standing posture:

 Stand at the right height

-Think about it: if your desk is set too low, you’ll be looking down and hunching over.
-A nightmare for your neck.
+If your desk is set too low, you’ll be looking down and hunching over, which is a nightmare for your neck.
 If it’s set too high, you’ll be straining your neck backwards and pushing your hips too far forward.
 Both cause unnatural strain on the body.

-Find the ideal standing desk height by adjusting it so your arms are at right angles when you type, with no pressure on your elbows or wrists.
+When your standing desk is at the right height, your elbows should rest comfortably at a 90-degree angle while you’re typing.
+Your screen should be at eye level, preventing neck strain.
 Your back should be straight, not leaning to one side or the other, as that will put strain on your spine.

-Slouch’s standing desks make this simple, with memory slots that remember your ideal standing and sitting positions.
+Slouch’s standing desks make adjustment easy, with memory slots that remember your ideal standing and sitting positions.

 Develop a neutral posture